victor-gurbani/JuFo2026/Article.md

 - Combined with the embedding view, these artefacts allow rapid toggling between global stylistic trends and bar-level verification of how the heuristics interpret individual scores.

 ### Validation & Diagnostics
-- Ran the CLI end-to-end against the full corpus; console output lists the top 20 ANOVA hits, verifying consistent sample counts (≥31 pieces per composer for most metrics).
+- Ran the CLI end-to-end against the full corpus; console output lists the top 20 ANOVA hits, verifying consistent sample counts (36 pieces per composer for every metric after the Debussy expansion).
 - Confirmed Tukey fallback by executing on a SciPy-only environment (no `statsmodels`); the script now emits identical CSV schemas regardless of backend.
 - Spot-checked CSV contents to ensure meandiff signs align with composer ordering and that confidence intervals bracket the reported contrasts.
 - Generated the visualization suite to verify narratives: the bar chart corroborates the five most significant features, the symlog-scaled feature heatmap emphasizes Mozart’s dual proximity to Baroque and Impressionist voices, the normalized view confirms those contrasts once scales are standardised, and the new pair-level heatmaps separate sheer frequency of differences from their directional magnitude.